 Live video feeds are logged by Reveal Media’s M3 Multimedia Management software and evidence from solid state video recorders is managed by Reveal Media’s Camera Archive and Management System (CARMA).

-CARMA has been purchased by the Police of Cleveland, Hampshire, Humberside, Kent, MET, Staffs and Surrey.
+CARMA has been purchased by the Police of Cleveland, Hampshire, Humberside, Kent, MET, Staffordshire and Surrey.
 Live GPS data is mapped onto Google Earth maps using the Mapper tool.
 GPS ensures an officer’s position can be constantly monitored so that, when combined with live camera feeds, a situation overview is created.
 Adrian Coombs of Avon and Somerset Constabulary said that command can see and hear everything happening at the scene, helping the officer in charge to direct resources; ‘it is like having an extra pair of eyes on the street’.
-The system will be useful for evidence gathering during public order situations, football matches and firearms incidents and it could be a deterrent to offenders and a reassurance to the public.
+The system will be useful for evidence-gathering during public order situations, football matches and firearms incidents and it could be a deterrent to offenders and a reassurance to the public.

-The antenna’s high specification and rugged construction ensures constant and reliable operation during the harshest of applications.
+The antenna’s high specification and rugged construction ensure constant and reliable operation during the harshest of applications.
 The total weight of the antenna (model DHDA-2.4V/1448), cable and splitter is just 95 grams (3.3 ounces).

-Cobham Tactical Communications and Surveillance is a leading designer of wireless communication technologies with products used by law enforcement and military customers worldwide.
+Cobham Tactical Communications and Surveillance is a leading designer of wireless communication technologies, with products used by law enforcement and military customers worldwide.

-Reveal Media Ltd develops enterprise level solutions for managing multimedia.
+Reveal Media Ltd develops enterprise-level solutions for managing multimedia.
 Innovation technology focuses on alleviating the growing burden of digitizing, storing and distributing media.